nblmc/geoservices-docs/atlascope/creating/masking.md

 3. Prompt “Do you want to keep that format?”
 YES

-4. To find metadata for the atlas you are working on, navigate to the CLIR_Progress Airtable.
-There is a view titled "METADATA".
+4. To find metadata for the atlas you are working on, navigate to the shared Maps drive/metadata.
+There is a file titled "metadata_clir.csv".
+Make a local copy wherever your temporary working files are.

+5. Open the copy of metadata_clir.csv.
 CTRL + F and search for either an identifier you know is in your atlas, or the atlas call number.
-Highlight the records for every plate in the atlas, and copy the values into your new excel workbook.
+Highlight the records for every plate in the atlas, and copy the values into your new, atlase-specific excel workbook.

-5. In excel, you can delete the row "call_no," and any records not pertinent to the plates you need metadata for (example: index plate, title page)
+6. In the new, atlas-specific excel workbook, you can delete the row "call_no," and any records not pertinent to the plates you need metadata for (example: index plate, title page)

 6. Save the file, ensuring it is saved as a CSV.